Lingayen–Lucena corridor: Electoral history

 Provinces of the Philippines by percentage of the voting population as of 2010.
 Those within the corridor are in blue shades, and those outside of it in red shades.

 The only post-People Power Revolution presidential election where the winner of the Corridor failed to win nationally was Fernando Poe, Jr. in 2004.
 In the thirteen provinces/regions of the corridor (Aurora, Bataan, Batangas, Bulacan, Cavite, Laguna, Metro Manila, Nueva Ecija, Pampanga, Quezon, Rizal, Tarlac, and Zambales), Poe won 40.8% of the total votes cast, or 4.65 million votes, 1.32 million more than did Gloria Macapagal-Arroyo, who won 29.2% or 3.33 million.
 GMA more than made up for this deficit in the Visayas.

 In the 15 provinces (Aklan, Antique, Biliran, Bohol, Capiz, Cebu, Eastern Samar, Guimaras, Iloilo, Leyte, Negros Occidental, Negros Oriental, Northern Samar, Samar and Southern Leyte) of Western, Central, and Eastern Visayas, GMA won 61% or 3.6 million votes, versus 27% or 1.6 million votes for FPJ, an insurmountable wave of more than 2 million votes.
 (In Cebu alone, GMA won just under a million votes or 79.9% of the total, opening up an 842,531 vote lead.)
 Adding the Visayas results to the Corridor tally, GMA led with 697,039 votes.

 Alleged cheating and vote-tampering in the Autonomous Region in Muslim Mindanao does not negate this result.
 Official results from the five provinces of ARMM plus Sultan Kudarat and Isabela City, Basilan, show that GMA won 685,076 votes there.
-Even if GMA did not win a single vote in ARMM and all of these 685,076 votes were given to Poe, it would still fall short of the 697,000-vote defeat of the Corridor by the Visayas.
+Even if GMA did not win a single vote in ARMM and all of the votes were given to Poe, it would still fall short of the 697,000-vote defeat of the Corridor by the Visayas.

 What would become Metro Manila, Bulacan, Rizal, and Laguna have all voted for the same candidate starting from the 1961 election.